The Perfect Exit-Intent Lightbox (video)

 Make Your Lightbox Stand Out

 Your visitors will see this lightbox when they move to leave your site, so it’s important to make sure you catch their eye.
-We recommend a light lightbox on a dark background.
+We recommend a light lightbox on a dark background, that is on brand (leverages your custom fonts and colors).
 This helps draw the visitor’s eye to the lightbox.

 Keep It Simple

-The lightbox should only include one button, and that button should have a call-to-action, like “Get Free Shipping Now” or “Save 10% Now.”
+The lightbox should only include one button, and that button should have a call-to-action, like “Get Free Shipping Now”, “Save 10% Now”, or “Find the Perfect Product by Taking our Quiz”.

 The Thank You Page